sumikkowritescode/rendering_engine/README.md

 - The executable and DLLs will be under `./bin`

 ## Building on Linux
-- Install cmake, sdl2, glew, glm, assimp with your favourite package manager
+- Install cmake, sdl2, glew and glm with your favourite package manager
 - Generate Makefile with CMake, build the project and run it

 ## OSX